donaldnevermore/mahjong-scorer/README.md

 ## Getting Started

-1. make sure you have .NET 6.0 or above installed.
+1. Make sure you have .NET 6.0 or above installed.
-2. run `dotnet test`.
+2. Run `dotnet run` in the terminal.

 ## Examples